 TIMBAVATI WILDLIFE PARK

-Timbavati has provided for the following:
+Timbavati requires face masks and has provided for the following:

 - Increased cleaning and sanitizing procedures, with special attention paid to high-touch surfaces

-- Use of masks and gloves
+- Use of masks and gloves by staff

 - Physical distancing visual cues and signage throughout the park